 - Choose a delivery method.

-- Print at least two copies of your receipt for your records.
+- Save a copy of the receipt for your records.

 Prepare for Your Visa Interview

 You must participate in an interview at your local United States Embassy or Consulate.
 We recommend scheduling this interview as soon as possible, as it takes time to confirm an appointment.
 Wait times for a visa interview appointment vary greatly depending on country, time of year, and embassy staff.
 You can check for the wait times at your local U.S. Embassy or Consulate at this link.